szjani/predaddy/src/predaddy/domain/README.md

 ### Event Sourcing

 The following configuration provides you a direct command passing process, so commands are being sent directly to the aggregate roots.
-As you can see it uses Doctrine implementation of `ObservableTransactionManager` and `EventStore`.
+As you can see it uses Doctrine implementation of `TransactionManager` and `EventStore`.

 You can define your snapshotting strategy with a `SnapshotStrategy` implementation.
 The example below never creates snapshots.